Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • direct-entry applicants must be enrolled in their doctoral program at the time of application

-• Eligibility for CGS D is based on the number of months of full-time study in the degree for which you are requesting funding by December 31, 2022.
-Two terms of part-time study count as one term of full-time study.
+Eligibility for CGS D is based on the number of months of full-time study, including summer months, toward the degree for which you are requesting funding by December 31, 2023.
+Two terms of part-time study count as one term of full-time study

 Value & Duration